Rivne

 Park History

 Scientific recognition of the Polissian wetlands' ecological value grew during the Soviet period as surrounding areas were progressively drained and converted to agriculture.
 Ukrainian independence in 1991 created opportunities for new protected area establishment.
-After years of scientific documentation and advocacy, the Rivne Nature Reserve was established in 1999, initially smaller but subsequently expanded to its current extent.
-The multi-cluster design protects different ecosystem types and provides scientific replication across the landscape.
+The Rivne Nature Reserve was established by presidential decree on 3 April 1999, protecting four landscape clusters across northern Rivne Oblast.
+[1] The multi-cluster design protects different ecosystem types and provides scientific coverage across the landscape.
+Since 2006 the reserve has operated an ecological and education centre, and several of the wetland clusters have received Ramsar designation as Wetlands of International Importance.
+[2]

 Major Trails And Attractions